-The Master of Business Administration program is designed to give the student a general knowledge of the functional areas of business and permit the concentration of study in one of the ten following areas: accounting, entrepreneurship, finance, health services management, international business, management, management of technology, marketing, materials management, or quality management.
+The Master of Business Administration program is designed to give the student a general knowledge of the functional areas of business and permit the concentration of study in one of the 13 following areas: accounting, electronic business, entrepreneurship, finance, global sales management, health care management, international business, international finance, management, management of technology, marketing, quality management, or supply chain management.
 The program consists of 58 graduate credits.
 Foundation courses may be waived for those who have had recent study in the areas.
 Foundation and advanced courses can be taken concurrently provided that all prerequisites have been met.
 Beginning with the Fall 1999 semester, all foundation level courses are available over the World Wide Web.
 Students should contact the graduate programs office for more information about web-based courses.

-· Foundation Courses:
+Foundation Courses:

 All are required unless waived at the time of admission.
-For oundation courses may not be used as concentration or elective courses.
+Foundation courses may not be used as concentration or elective courses.